1. Troubleshooting guide

 About test reports

-As noted above, reducing the complexity of the test reports you share makes it easier for us to troubleshoot.
+As noted in the Strategies for troubleshooting more complex issues section, reducing the complexity of the test reports you share makes it easier for us to troubleshoot.
 If possible, the test report you create should be as simple as possible.
 For example, make a copy of the original report, then remove extra pages, charts, filters, and other components that aren't required to demonstrate the problem.

 2. Improve Looker Studio performance

-The speed with which a Looker Studio report loads and responds to viewer changes, such as applying filters or changing the date range depends on a number of factors, including:
+The speed with which a Looker Studio report loads and responds to viewer changes, such as applying filters or changing the date range, depends on a number of factors, which include the following:

-• the amount of data being queried by the visualizations in the report
+• the amount of data that is being queried by the visualizations in the report

 • the complexity of those queries